 What's the same?

-Of course, at the heart of each Echo device is Alexa, Amazon's voice assistant that can help you with all the basics as well as more complicated stuff via the addition of Alexa Skills and automation via routines.
+Of course, at the heart of each Echo device is Alexa, Amazon's voice assistant, that can help you with all the basics as well as more complicated stuff via the addition of Alexa Skills and automation via routines.

 Amazon is also powering up the Show, too, with support for Netflix in addition to the existing Amazon Prime Video and Hulu.
-In terms of video calling, you'll also now get Zoom support (plus Amazon's own Chime communication service for calling other Show devices) as well as the existing Skype.
+In terms of video calling, you'll also now get Zoom support (plus Amazon's own Chime communication service for calling other Show devices) as well as Skype.
 Group calling is also on the way.
 Of course, Alexa already supports numerous music services including Amazon Music, Apple Music, Spotify and Deezer.

 Recipe support comes courtesy of Food Network Kitchen in the US and BBC Good Food in the UK.

 In terms of design, all three devices now have a physical privacy shutter (with mic/camera off) and physical volume controls, while all are available in white (glacier) and dark grey (charcoal).
 The main body of each device is covered in fabric.